chainwayxyz/bitcoin-mock-rpc/README.md

 # Bitcoin Mock Remote Procedure Call

 This library mocks [bitcoincore-rpc](https://github.com/rust-bitcoin/rust-bitcoincore-rpc) library.
-This mock takes the advantage of `bitcoincore-rpc` trait interface called `RpcApi`.
+This mock takes the advantage of `bitcoincore-rpc` trait interface, called `RpcApi`.
+With this mock, every test can have an isolated Bitcoin environment without changing your existing code too much.

 ## License